vzahorui/vzahorui.github.io/_posts/2021-01-03-clustering-overview.md

 BIRCH builds clustering feature tree (CFT) which have nodes, which in turn may have their own nodes as children.
 Each node in this tree is a subcluster with its own coordinates and centroid.

 In the scope of BIRCH the raw data points are processed one by one.
-They go through the root of the CFT and are assigned to a node the subcluster of which will have the smallest radius after adding this new data point.
+They go through the root of the CFT and are assigned to a node of a subcluster which will have the smallest radius after adding this new data point.
 If the subcluster has any child node, then this new point is passed further down repeatedly until it reaches the lowest level subcluster - a leaf.
-After adding the properties of each subcluster are updated.
+After adding, the properties of each subcluster are updated.

 Each of the lowest level subclusters have their own threshold value which defines its radius.
 If after adding a new datapoint the radius exceeds the threshold, then a new subcluster is formed horizontally, and the points are redistributed between the existing nodes.